marionikolov17/Sequelize-Migrations-ExpressJS/README.md

 npx sequelize-cli model:generate --name 'ModelName' --attributes name:string,id:number
 ```
 *When running this command don't focus on the '--attributes', just add some attributes in order for the command to be successful and later on
-this attributes will be edited manually from us.*
+this attributes will be edited manually from us.* <br />